shiyukonghui/circuit_sparsity/README.md

 streamlit run circuit_sparsity/viz.py
 ```

-The app expects the data directories described below to exist locally.
+The app loads data from the openaipublic webpage and caches locally.
 When the
-page loads you can choose a model, dataset, pruning sweep, and node budget `k`
+visualizer loads you can choose a model, dataset, pruning sweep, and node budget `k`
 using the controls in the left column.
 The plots are rendered with Plotly; most
 elements are interactive and support hover/click exploration.